 Ask a doctor or pharmacist before using any other cold, allergy, or pain medicine.
-Many medicines available over the counter contain aspirin or other medicines similar to naproxen.
-Taking certain products together can cause you to get too much of this type of medication.
-Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.
+Many medicines available over the counter contain naproxen, pseudoephedrine, or similar medicines.
+Taking certain products together can cause you to get too much of these medicines.

 Aleve Cold and Sinus (naproxen and pseudoephedrine) side effects

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).

 Get emergency medical help if you have signs of a heart attack or stroke: chest pain spreading to your jaw or shoulder, sudden numbness or weakness on one side of the body, slurred speech, leg swelling, feeling short of breath.

 Stop using this medicine and call your doctor at once if you have:

 shortness of breath (even with mild exertion);

 swelling or rapid weight gain;

 the first sign of any skin rash, no matter how mild;

 signs of stomach bleeding--bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;